 Weathered old wooden household’s blend with modern concrete buildings, and kids still bathe from the doorsteps of their houses.

-This tour is normally locally arranged and on tour, we have been with a fisherman named Khun Panu.
+This tour usually is locally arranged and on time; we have been with a fisherman named Khun Panu.
 He will demonstrate his skills with the knife on how to make different handicrafts and decorations out of the nipa stem.

-Boats here normally don’t have roofs, so bring a hat for sun protection.
+Boats here usually don’t have roofs, so bring a hat for sun protection.

-The most marvelous thing is that he has a long tail boat that doesn’t sound like “hell”.
+The marvellous thing is that he has a long tail boat that doesn’t sound like “hell”.

 Tapi River is the longest river in southern Thailand.
 It got its name from an Indian river. (แม่น้ำตาปี) The source is in the Khao Luang mountain.
 The river empties into the Gulf of Thailand at Bandon Bay near Surat Thani city.
 The total length is 230 kilometres.

 The market gets its name from the shrine San Chao and consists of is a small alley with shops located on both sides of the road.
 The entire route is full of local delicacies.
 You can spot an abundance of fried chicken, pad thai noodles, and the most exciting southern curries (Kao rat gang).
 You choose from a few curries from the shop and add as topping on your rice, or you can order many curries on separate plates.
-Some restaurants have chairs and tables some are more the mobile hawker style.
-If you had a hot evening you can also escape into an air-conditioned Swensen’s for some ice cream.
+Some restaurants have chairs and tables.
+Some are more the mobile hawker style.
+If you had a hot evening, you could also escape into an air-conditioned Swensen’s for some ice cream.

 Link to the night market on Google maps here.

 Are you planning to go to Koh Samui?
 There are multiple options.
 Seatran and Raja ferries operate from Don Sak on the mainland.
 Don Sak is about one hour from Surat Thani by bus.
-The trip to Koh Samui takes roughly 1 h 30 minutes.
+The trip to Koh Samui takes roughly one h 30 minutes.

 Link to Seatran here.